AnonymousAccountSE/NameSpotter/README.md

  ***
  ## Content of the replication package

- /Code: The implementation of NameSpotter which contains the replication steps.
+ /Code: The implementation of NameSpotter with detailed replication steps.

- /Data: Publicly available method names dataset which is labeled by ten developers.
+ /Data: Publicly available method names dataset, which is labeled by five evaluators.

  /LiveStudy: The results of the live study conducted on developers, with addresses of pull requests provided.
   ***